Skip to content

 off the clock

 a guitar player — A '57 reissue Strat.
 A PRS CE24.
 A Taylor acoustic when nobody wants to be loud., a concert chaser — Spafford.
 Goose.
 Phish.
 If you know, you know., a blues believer — Jimi Hendrix is my hero in life.
 Albert King, Muddy Waters, and yes — John Mayer's blues chops are the real deal., a rock disciple — Led Zeppelin and Pink Floyd.
 The rest fills in around them., a jazz nerd — I'm there for the improvisation, not the names.
 Anyone who can actually solo over the changes., a funk evangelist — Cory Wong.
 The Meters.
 James Brown.
 Vincen García on the modern side., a jam-band convert — Long shows where the band actually goes somewhere.
 Setlist forensics on the drive home., a gym regular — Strength + zone-2 cardio.
 Boring works., a home cook — Stainless only.
 No grill.
 Top-shelf meal preps.
 Working on the butter-basted ribeye., a cat dad — His name is Ralph.
 He runs the house.
-I lease space., an animation enthusiast — Studio Ghibli, Arcane, Spider-Verse.
-Frame-by-frame people., a student of buddhism — Pema Chödrön.
+I lease space., an animation enthusiast — Ralph Breaks the Internet.
+The Lorax.
+Comfort rewatches., a student of buddhism — Pema Chödrön.
 Thich Nhat Hanh.
 Eckhart Tolle's Power of Now on a re-read every couple years., a meditation practitioner — Daily-ish.
 Some days I just stare at the wall., a pickleball convert — Yes I bought the paddle.
 Yes it was worth it., a restaurant scout — Hidden Phoenix lists, road-trip detours, never the highway exits., a new-tech enthusiast — Claude Code is the daily driver.
 EVs and climate tech eat the rest of my attention., a technologist — Day-job senior engineer.
-Off-hours it's indie SaaS and whatever model dropped this week., a road-trip romantic — Sedona at golden hour.
-Big Sur in the rain.
-AZ-89 in October., a lifelong tinkerer — Take it apart, put it back together, learn what was actually broken., a video-game lifer — Pokémon Blue on a Gameboy Color got me started.
+Off-hours it's indie SaaS and whatever model dropped this week., a road-trip romantic — I-70 through Colorado.
+Day trip to the Grand Canyon., a lifelong tinkerer — Take it apart, put it back together, learn what was actually broken., a video-game lifer — Pokémon Blue on a Gameboy Color got me started.
 Now the Steam library's deep enough to be embarrassing., an RPG diehard — Started on Runescape in middle school.
 Now it's Elden Ring and BG3 eating weekends.